sethtroisi/prime-gap/README.md

   * [x] Optimize D helper
   * [x] Integrate faster prime iterator (libprimesieve)
   * [x] ETA for `combined_sieve` timing.
-  * [x] Test number to be marked combosite see if already marked by 2 / 3 and skip (e.g. try to avoid memory lookup)
+  * [x] Test number to be marked composite see if already marked by 2 / 3 and skip (e.g. try to avoid memory lookup)
   * [x] "expect %ld left" doesn't match
   * [x] Write time_sieve into DB
   * Method2 (all composites in memory)